Savannah, GA: the Charming Belle of the South – Things to Do & Travel Guide

 If you move away from the main commercial areas, you’re met with large, beautiful homes.
-If you go farther away from the river, you’ll get into the lesser-known but equally beautiful Victorian quarter of Savannah.
+If you go even farther away from the river, you’ll get into the lesser-known but equally beautiful Victorian quarter of Savannah.
 An easy way to divide this is with Forsyth Park, Savannah’s premier park.

 Though there’s a lot to do in Savannah, my time was limited so I only got to do a few things.
 One thing I really wanted to see was the Savannah History Museum, but I unfortunately have to report that it was so small and basic in information that it was a complete waste of time and money.
-They had an exhibition on founding the Girl Scouts which I found interesting (more below), but it was a very brief overview of early Savannah history which was more like American history.
-I unfortunately have to say this is completely skippable.
+They had an exhibition on founding the Girl Scouts which I found interesting (more below), but it was a very brief overview of the city’s early history which was not incredibly different from the American history we learned so much of in school.
+I unfortunately have to say this is completely skippable if you’re all brushed up on US history.

 You can’t visit Savannah without noticing SCAD – Savannah College of Art and Design.
 Their presence in the city is huge, and you can even visit their museum of student works, the SCAD Museum of Art.